polysquirrel/BFace/main/src/readme.txt

 scheme.
-This is to guarantee uniqueness (which might be a problem with source files residing in separate directories) and organisation, but also allows sorting which will place like portraits together on the character generation screen, regardless of how are were grouped together in the mod.
+This is to guarantee uniqueness (which might be a problem with source files residing in separate directories) and organisation, but also allows sorting which will place like portraits together on the character generation screen, regardless of how are they grouped together in the mod.
 In particular, portrait lists for all installed bundles are not simply concatenated, but merged together preserving that order.
 With that in mind, as assigning a portrait to many of the categories - especially character class - is quite arbitrary, the scheme is designed to minimise the distance between the positions on the list which would result from categorizing the image in various viable alternatives.
-For example, dwarves, halflings and gnomes are so similar as to be exchangable and are placed together; they are also more similar to elves than humans, so they sort closer to the former than the latter.
+For example, dwarves, halflings and gnomes are so similar as to be often exchangable and are placed close together; they are also usually more similar to elves than humans, so they sort closer to the former than the latter.
 Currently, only the last letter is actually used by the mod implementation to determine the portrait size, although it isn't enforced to be one of the predefined choices either.

 The file name format is thus defined as follows: